-Cancellations, Closings and Changes | Yadkin Ripple
+Cancellations, closings and changes | Yadkin Ripple

 • Check out Explore Elkin’s Facebook page “Elkin Business & Restaurant Updates – COVID19” for the most up-to-date information on takeout and delivery in Elkin.

-• Following Governor Roy Cooper’s statement regarding gatherings over 100 people, Explore Elkin has decided to postpone the 4th Annual Community Gathering, originally scheduled for Thursday, March 26 until a later date.
-The organization is looking at dates in May, but is keeping plans open with the unknown circumstances of the spreading of the coronavirus COVID-19 throughout the state of North Carolina.

-• The Reeves Theater has suspended all activity through the end of March.
-No shows.
-The cafe is closed.
+• Gordmans Grand Opening and Ribbon Cutting ceremony on Tuesday, March 31, has been postponed.

-• The Elkin Recreation Center will be closed through March 29 and we will be monitoring county, state and federal recommendations on reopening.
-Currently, shelter reservations are not being taken, however outdoor facilities are open.
+• The Elkin Recreation Center is closed.
+Shelter reservations are not being taken and outdoor facilities are closed.

 • Hugh Chatham Memorial Hospital implemented the following visitor guidelines on March 19: